RieForGitHub/Portfolio_passwords/README.md

 3. Which passwords are the most popular and are they easy to guess?
 4. Which types of passwords are more difficult to crack?
 5. Is there a correlation between password strength or length and the time needed to crack these passwords?

+## Data Cleaning
+A quick data cleaning step was performed in Excel on this dataset.
+It was necessary to identify and remove extraneous numbers between 'rank' and 'rank_alt' and delete any unnecessary columns.

+## Data Analysis
+The code used for data analysis is outlined in the [passwords_SQL_code](https://github.com/RieForGitHub/Portfolio_passwords/blob/main/passwords_SQL_code.txt).
+Data analysis was conducted using SQL from Google BigQuery.